Souvadra/Tic-Tac-Toe/README.txt

-Pygame is required for the Graphical User Interface part of the game, hence to install that, type the following command in your terminal Once in the directory for the project,
+To be sure all the required Python libraries required to run this program is installed, in terminal, go to the directory and type:
                                           run pip3 install -r requirements.txt

-[I have checked it in Linux and MacOS environment, Do the equivalent thing in Windows as well]

 Then, run the "runner.py" program to play to game, an extra window will pop up, once you start this program.